getlogbook/logbook/docs/index.rst

 Feedback is appreciated.
 The docs here only show a tiny, tiny feature set and can be incomplete.
-We will have better docs soon, but until then we hope this gives a sneak peak about how cool Logbook is.
+We will have better docs soon, but until then we hope this gives a sneak peek about how cool Logbook is.
 If you want more, have a look at the comprehensive suite of tests.

 Documentation